-State: AK
+State: AK FFY: 2021

-FFY: 2020

-Ins spection I nd to WebBGAS a copy of the Synar inspection form under the heading "Synar Form" and a copy of the protocol used to train inspection teams on conducting and be results of the Synar inspections under the heading "Synar Inspection Protocol."
+Note: Upload to WebBGAS a copy of the Synar inspection form under the heading "Synar Inspection Form" and a copy of the protocol used to train inspection teams on conducting and reporting the results of the Synar inspections under the heading "Synar Inspection Protocol."

-1. How do es the state Synar survey protocol address the following?
+1. How does the state Synar survey protocol address the following?

 a.
 Consummated buy attempts?

+D • 1

+$I \times I$ Req 1111re d.

+V TUU unc u

-☑ Required ☐ Permitted under specified circumstances (Describe:
+Permitted under specified circumstances (Describe:)

-☐ Not permitted

 b.
 Youth inspectors to carry ID?

-⊠ Required
+Required

 Permitted under specified circumstances (Describe:)

-☐ Not permitted

 c.
 Adult inspectors to enter the outlet?

 Required

 Permitted under specified circumstances (Describe:

-Not permitted

 d.
 Youth inspectors to be compensated?

-⊠ Required
+Required

-Permitted under specified circumstances (Describe:)
+Permitted under specified circumstances (Describe:

-☐ Not permitted

-2. • the agency(ies) or entity(ies) that actually conduct the random, unannounced aspections of tobacco outlets.
+2. Identify the agency(ies) or entity(ies) that actually conduct the random, unannounced Synar inspections of tobacco outlets.
 (Check all that apply.)

 Law enforcement agency(ies)

-\boxtimes State or local government agency(ies) other than law enforcement
+State or local government agency(ies) other than law enforcement

 Private contractor(s)

 Other

-Lis st the agency name(s): H&SS Division of Behavioral Health (DBH)

-3. .
-Are Synar inspections combined with law enforcement efforts (i.e., do law enforcement representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)? ☐ Always ☐ Usually ☐ Sometimes ☐ Rarely ☐ Never 4.
-Describe the type of tobacco products that are requested during Synar inspections. a.
-What type of tobacco products are requested during the inspection? ☐ Cigarettes ☐ Small Cigars ☐ Cigarillos ☐ Smokeless Tobacco ☐ Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS) ☐ Other b.
+List the agency name(s): Alaska Department of Health & Social Services, Division of Behavioral Health (DBH) 3.
+Are Synar inspections combined with law enforcement efforts (i.e., do law enforcement representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)?

+Always Usually Sometimes Rarely Never -------- --------- ----------- -------- -------

+- 4. Describe the type of tobacco products that are requested during Synar inspections.

+- a.
+What type of tobacco products are requested during the inspection?

+- Cigarettes

+Small Cigars

+Cigarillos

+Smokeless Tobacco

+Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS)

+Other

+- b.
 Describe the protocol for identifying what types of products and what brands of products are requested during an inspection.
-5a.

 Factors that influence the types of tobacco products requested by the youth include: gender, age, ethnic group, location within Alaska, and vendor type.
 Product types mainly include cigarettes and smokeless/spit tobacco, with an occasional request for cigars.
 (Reference the Alaska Youth Risk Behavior Surveillance System [YRBSS].)

 Youths are instructed to request either cigarettes (usually female) or chewing tobacco (usually males).
 When requesting cigarettes, youths ask for "Camels" first, which is a popular brand and can easily be pronounced by youth from diverse cultural backgrounds.
 If "Camels" are not available, youths ask for another brand of available cigarettes.
 When requesting chewing tobacco, youth ask for "Skoal," "Copenhagen," "Kodiak" or "Grizzly" brands, depending on retailer availability.

+5a.
 Describe the methods used to recruit, select, and train adult supervisors.

-The adult supervisors are fulltime State employees within the Department of Health and Social Services/Division of Behavioral Health.
-They are investigators and are recruited, selected and hired in compliance with State hiring laws and regulations.
-5b .
+The adult supervisors are full-time State employees within the Department of Health & Social Services, Division of Behavioral Health.
+They are investigators who are recruited, selected and hired in compliance with State hiring laws and regulations.

+5b.
 Describe the methods used to recruit, select, and train youth inspectors.
-Student interns are recruited through local law enforcement and public health employees and school intern programs.
-They are not chosen solely on their enthusiasm or dedication to the program or upon their capability to purchase tobacco.
-The physical appearance of their age to everyday people is a major factor regarding whether they are hired.
-They should look their age.
-They are instructed on the manner of dress, make-up and accessories worn during survey activities.
-The protocol for investigators includes requirements for shaving (males should have clean shaven faces).
-Investigators having consistently high buy-rates for a particular community are carefully re-evaluated to insure that they do not look older than 19 years of age.